BITSapienza/biopyparse/README.md

 ```

 # Module Structure
 <img src="logos/BioPyParse.png"  width="600" height="500" alt="Image Module Structure">

-- The input CSV file is optional and parsed by the findSpeciesFromFile function
+- The input CSV file is optional and parsed by the findSpeciesFromFile function;

-- The module is connected by pymongo library to a MongoDb Database.
-The user can execute various commands to import or get data from the database
+- This module is bound to MongoDB Database through pymongo library.
+The user can execute various commands to import or get data from database;

-- Entrez is used to get data from ncbi.
-Other auxiliary functions will be used to parse this data
+- Entrez is used to retrieve data from NCBI.
+Other auxiliary functions will be used to parse data in input.

-- The output files (csv/json) have been implemented for the development of the Vulgaris platform.
-Methods for creating them could be implemented and built based on the actual module structure.
+- The output files (csv/json) has been implemented for Vulgaris Platform development.
+Methods for creating them could be implemented in future and built based on actual module structure.

 # Tester & Code Example
 There is a testing file to manage and verify that all methods of the module work correctly.
 The tester can be found at `./tests/tester.py` <br />
 To execute it: